fetchai/docs-archived/docs/machine-learning/index.md

 # Machine Learning

-the Fetch.AI distributed ledger was built with machine learning in mind, and supports a host of on-chain operations.
+the Fetch.AI distributed ledger was built with machine learning in mind, and is fully compatible with Fetch's machine learning library.
+That means neural networks can be trained and run on or off chain depending on what is needed for your application.

-<a href="/etch-language/ml-overview" target=_blank>Click here</a> to see how to implement neural nets
-in Etch, the language of fetch smart contracts.
+If you're new to the Etch language, the language of fetch smart contracts,

-##
+<a href="/machine-learning/basic-etch-example" target=_blank>this etch example</a> demonstrates how to train and run a neural network.
+This can be useful for trying out ideas, or simply using the fetch machine learning library for standalone applications.

+To extending this further we need to understand how to train or run a neural net on-chain.
+<a href="/machine-learning/ml-smart-contract" target=_blank>This smart contract example </a> demonstrates how to rework this neural network to train and run on chain.

+Finally, <a href="/machine-learning/ml-synergetic-contract" target=_blank>this synergetic contract example</a> covers synergetic contracts; this is useful for coordinating between on-chain and off-chain work.
+This is great for executing expensive computations off-chain but coordinating/managing the work on-chain.